 His earlier Australian work consisted of modernist, slip cast forms which this ewer style vase typifies, but he is more widely known in the U.S. for his sculptural animal forms on granite plinths.
 Some of these figurines have a modernist look to them, others a more traditional look.

-His work is usually signed “Daga” to the base most often.
+His work is usually signed “Daga” to the base and most often numbered.

-His Australian pieces are also very similar stylistically to those of Gunda Pottery made around the same time in Melbourne by fellow Latvian, Gundars Lusis…although I find the pieces from Gunda are a bit more streamlined and refined in their forms and finishes.
+His Australian pieces are also very similar stylistically to those of Gunda Pottery made around the same time in Melbourne by fellow Latvian, Gundars Lusis.

 It was in the U.S. where Daga really refined his style.